MightyBurger/curveball/README.md

 In your command line, run `cargo install curveball`.

+Run `curveball --help`.

 ## Features

 Curveball currently supports generating these curves:

 - Catenary
-- Cones (generates with half the number of lumps compared to [curve.c])
+- Bank (generates with half the number of lumps compared to [curve.c])
+- "Rayto" - triangular prisms from a circular arc to a point
-- "Rayto" curves
+- Serpentine

 ## Structure

 If you are unfamiliar with Rust, projects are often organized in Cargo workspaces.
 This repository is a workspace, and it contains the following crates:

-- `curveball` - Binary crate; compiles to the command-line tool `curveball`.
-Calls functions defined in `curveball-lib`.
+- `curveball` - Binary crate; compiles to the CLI tool.
+- `curvebird` - Binary crate; compiles to the GUI tool.
 - `curveball-lib` - Library crate containing functions to generate various curves.

 ## Project status

-Curveball is in early development and is not currently useable.
+The CLI interface, `curveball`, is useable.

+The GUI interface, `curvebird`, is a WIP.

 ## License